What is Google Drive for Desktop and how do I use it?

 Type your FULL email address, including "@bucknell.edu" in the next window that appears and click "NEXT".

 On the next screen, type your short username (WITHOUT "@bucknell.edu") and your password and click Login.
-Authenticate to Duo
+You may be asked to authenticate to Duo.

 If it is your first time running the program, you may see some introductory slides.